ALDACTONE- spironolactone tablet, film coated

 Acetylsalicylic acid: A single dose of 600 mg of acetylsalicylic acid inhibited the natriuretic effect of spironolactone, which was hypothesized be due to inhibition of tubular secretion of canrenone, causing decreased effectiveness of spironolactone [see Drug Interactions (7.6)].

-Orally administered ALDACTONE has been shown to be a tumorigen in dietary administration studies performed in rats, with its proliferative effects manifested on endocrine organs and the liver.
+Orally administered ALDACTONE has been shown to be a tumorigen in dietary administration studies performed in Sprague Dawley rats, with its proliferative effects manifested on endocrine organs and the liver.
 In an 18-month study using doses of about 50, 150, and 500 mg/kg/day, there were statistically significant increases in benign adenomas of the thyroid and testes and, in male rats, a dose-related increase in proliferative changes in the liver (including hepatocytomegaly and hyperplastic nodules).
-In a 24-month study in which the same strain of rat was administered doses of about 10, 30, 100, and 150 mg ALDACTONE/kg/day, the range of proliferative effects included significant increases in hepatocellular adenomas and testicular interstitial cell tumors in males, and significant increases in thyroid follicular cell adenomas and carcinomas in both sexes.
-There was also a statistically significant, but not dose-related, increase in benign uterine endometrial stromal polyps in females.
-No increased tumors were seen at doses of 100 mg/kg/day.
-This dose represents about 5× the human recommended daily dose of 200 mg/day, when based on body surface area.
+In 24-month studies in which rats were administered doses of about 10, 30, 100, and 150 mg ALDACTONE/kg/day, the range of proliferative effects included significant increases in hepatocellular adenomas and testicular interstitial cell tumors in males, and significant increases in thyroid follicular cell adenomas and carcinomas in both sexes.
+There was also a statistically significant increase in benign uterine endometrial stromal polyps in females.

 Neither ALDACTONE nor potassium canrenoate produced mutagenic effects in tests using bacteria or yeast.
 In the absence of metabolic activation, neither ALDACTONE nor potassium canrenoate has been shown to be mutagenic in mammalian tests in vitro.
 In the presence of metabolic activation, ALDACTONE has been reported to be negative in some mammalian mutagenicity tests in vitro and inconclusive (but slightly positive) for mutagenicity in other mammalian tests in vitro.
 In the presence of metabolic activation, potassium canrenoate has been reported to test positive for mutagenicity in some mammalian tests in vitro, inconclusive in others, and negative in still others.